-Ten Strands unites interactive learning and environmental education.
-If you’re an educator of any kind and are also interested in the environment, you’re in the right place.
-Interactive learning is at the heart of our approach to environmental education.
-Please take a look around, and contact us to find out more.
+Ten Strands unites traditional core subject learning and environmental education.
+If you’re interested in education, the environment, and supporting an equitable, healthy and sustainable future for all, you’re in the right place.
+Environmental literacy at the heart of our approach to education.
+Please take a look at our initiatives, and contact us to find out more.

 The online training offered by EEI was very helpful and took me through the materials and resources I will be getting once I order the unit.
 The content was clear and well organized.
 Thank you for your time and the valuable materials you are providing teachers.
 I can't wait to start.